 The work of the Surrey Heartlands Academy is focused on these areas:

-Our work is divided into nine project areas:
+Our current project areas:

 Partnering with the University of Surrey’s clinical academic group